srogmann/de.ab32.jetty/README.md

 This project contains the class AsyncRequestShortenerLogWriter, an sub-class of jetty's org.eclipse.jetty.server.AsyncRequestLogWriter.

-It supports the pattern `SHORT(ip-address)` for shorting an ip-address.o
+It supports the pattern `SHORT(ip-address)` for shortening an ip-address.

 ### Example
 ```